Battle of Nashville & Beyond

 “At about 3:30 p.m. he sent a message to Thomas and XVI Corps commander Gen. Andrew Smith that unless he were given orders to the contrary in the next five minutes, his division was going to attack Compton’s Hill and the Confederate line immediately to its east”… read more

-Minnesota lost more men in this action than any other.
+Minnesota lost more men in this action than any other in its participation of the war.
 Shy’s Hill Park is open all year long from sun-up to sundown.
 It requires a steep 10 minute hike to the top from Benton Smith Road off Harding Place.
 The tour has links to other expanded tours of the Battle of Nashville and the Nashville National Cemetery as noted by the small white floating globe icons in the panorama.

 There are links in the virtual reality tour to others, including: